dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 1. Sign up for a [free Auth0 account](https://auth0.com/signup).
 2. In your **Auth0 Dashboard**, [create a new client](https://manage.auth0.com/#/clients/create).
 3. Name your new app and select "Single Page Web Applications".
-4. In the **Settings** for your newly created app, add `http://localhost:4200` to the Allowed Callback URLs, Allowed Logout URLs, and Allowed Origins (CORS).
+4. In the **Settings** for your newly created app, add `http://localhost:4200` to the Allowed Callback URLs and Allowed Origins (CORS).
 5. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Client** options under the **Connections** tab.
-The example shown in the screenshot above uses username/password database, Facebook, Google, and Twitter.
+The example shown in the screenshot above utilizes username/password database, Facebook, Google, and Twitter.

 ### Setup and Dependencies